tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Shroud of Webs

+1/Day

+You make saves against the stuck condition at the beginning of your turn as well as at the end (even if the condition isn’t a save ends effect).
+When you use the daily power, block a doorway or similar-sized opening with a web as though you were casting the [hold portal](../Character-Rules/Rituals.md#hold-portal) ritual.

+**Quirk:** Loves traps and ambushes.

+---

 #### Spy-Master’s Cape

 _Recharge 16+:_ The magic in this dark cape allows you to teleport to any nearby or far away location you can see, but only when you are hidden from the view of all other observers.
 You may use the cape at the moment of discovery to escape.
 For example, if you’re trying to hide from a band of orc scouts, and one of them discovers your hiding place, you may teleport as a reaction just before he sees you.
 Once he looks directly at you, the cloak cannot be activated.